-Across the study area, mapped ice streams are restricted to locations of soft-bedded conditions and commonly occur where the margin is either lacustrine- or marine-terminating (Figure 8Figure 7 and 11).
+Across the study area, mapped ice streams are restricted to locations of soft-bedded conditions and commonly occur where the margin is either lacustrine- or marine-terminating (Figure 7 and 11).
 Soft-bedded conditions, which dominate across the Northern Interior Plains, are favourable for fast ice flow, as the layer of deformable subglacial sediment enhances subglacial deformation and/or basal sliding (Alley et al., 1986; Winsborrow et al., 2010; Smith et al., 2022).
 In contrast, the hard-bedded granitic geology of the Canadian Shield provides a greater frictional resistance to ice flow and is resistant to erosion, inhibiting the development of ice streams in the study area (Clark, 1994; Winsborrow et al., 2010).
 While the climatically-driven changes in the ice sheet geometry are likely the principal control on changing ice stream activity, the subglacial bed conditions across the Northern Interior Plains were favourable for a rapidly developing ice stream system during deglaciation.
 In contrast, the hard-bed of the Canadian Shield likely contributed to the cessation of ice stream activity.

-- Increased calving at marine or lacustrine margins encourages increased ice flow velocity and ice draw-down because basal shear stresses are reduced (Stokes and Clark, 2003, 2004; Sutherland et al., 2020; Quiquet et al., 2021; Scherrenberg et al., 2023).
-Hence, calving margins are an important potential control on the initiation and location of ice stream activity (Winsborrow et al., 2010).
-The majority of large ice streams (e.g. the Bear Lake and Great Slave Lake ice streams) across the - 1145 Northern Interior Plains are lacustrine-terminating (Figure 8Figure 7; Lemmen et al., 1994; Smith, 1994; Dyke et al., 2003; Couch and Eyles, 2008), while the terrestrial ice streams (e.g. the Paulatuk and Haldane ice streams) are typically smaller.
+Increased calving at marine or lacustrine margins encourages increased ice flow velocity and ice draw-down because basal shear stresses are reduced (Stokes and Clark, 2003, 2004; Sutherland et al., 2020; Quiquet et al., 2021; Scherrenberg et al., 2023).
+Hence, calving margins are an important potential control on the initiation and location of ice stream activity

+(Winsborrow et al., 2010).
+The majority of large ice streams (e.g. the Bear Lake and Great Slave Lake ice streams) across the Northern Interior Plains are lacustrine-terminating (Figure 7; Lemmen et al., 1994; Smith, 1994; Dyke et al., 2003; Couch and Eyles, 2008), while the terrestrial ice streams (e.g. the Paulatuk and Haldane ice streams) are typically smaller.
 This highlights how a calving margin may be important to sustain larger areas of increased ice flow.

-At the Canadian Shield boundary, the change to hard-bed conditions and decrease in the proportion of the ice sheet margin that terminated in a glacial lake-terminating margin\likely contributed to the reduction in ice stream activity, but the relative

-- 150 influence of these factors and changes in the ice sheet surface slope are difficult to determine (Figure 11Figure 10E).
-The reactivitation of ice streaming only occurs on the Canadian Shield in locations where a calving margin (lacustrine or marine) allows an increase in crevasse-driven ice loss and increases in ice flow velocity (Stokes and Clark, 2003, 2004; McMartin et al., 2021).
-While hard bed conditions are known to exert a stabilising influence on ice flow, large ice streams are observed across the Canadian Shield.
-The absence of fast ice flow and potential climatic cooling during the Younger Dryas likely led - 155 contributed to a thickening of the ice sheet profile, but did not lead to the re-establishment-activation of ice stream activity within study area.
-Ice streaming only occurred after the ice margin retreatedenough time had passed for a significant thickening of the ice sheet profile.
-The and allowed the development of glacial lakes in the Thelon and Back River basins andwhich contacted the steepened ice surface profile, triggering the Dubawnt Lake Ice Stream which readvanced and dammed the icemarginal-Dubawnt Lake-to the east of our study is hypothesised to have triggered the Dubawnt Lake Ice Stream and resulted - 160 in rapid ice drawdown due to the steep ice sheet profile in the region, despite hard-bed conditions (Stokes and Clark, 2003, 2004).
+At the Canadian Shield boundary, the change to hard-bed conditions and decrease in the proportion of the ice sheet margin that terminated in a glacial lake likely contributed to the reduction in ice stream activity, but the relative influence of these factors and changes in the ice sheet surface slope are difficult to determine (Figure 10E).
+The re-activiation of ice streaming only occurs on the Canadian Shield in locations where a calving margin (lacustrine or marine) allows an increase in crevassedriven ice loss and increases in ice flow velocity (Stokes and Clark, 2003, 2004; McMartin et al., 2021).
+The climatic cooling during the Younger Dryas likely contributed to a thickening of the ice sheet profile, but did not lead to the re-activation of ice stream activity.
+Ice streaming only occurred after the ice margin retreated and allowed the development of glacial lakes in the Thelon and Back River basins which contacted the steepened ice surface profile, triggering the Dubawnt Lake Ice Stream which readvanced and dammed the Dubawnt Lake, despite hard-bed conditions (Stokes and Clark, 2003, 2004).
 The Dubawnt Lake Ice Stream is overprinted on a series of converging, northward pattern of lineations that constitute the marine-terminating Chantrey Inlet Ice Stream that further highlights the importance of a calving margin (McMartin et al., 2021).
-Similar to the hierarchy of controls on ice streaming set out by Winsborrow et al. (2010), we suggest that glacial lakesthe presence of a calving margin (either marine or lacustrine) are a more importantis a strong control on ice stream formation - activity and can overcome the stabilising effect of increased shear stresses on a hard subglacial bedthan the subglacial geology.
+Similar to the hierarchy of controls on ice streaming set out by Winsborrow et al. (2010), we suggest that the presence of a calving margin (either marine or lacustrine) is a strong control on ice stream activity and can overcome the stabilising effect of increased shear stresses on a hard subglacial bed.